oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 side effects and MUST return a single instance or a collection of instances of any type.

 The function's name is a [simple identifier](#SimpleIdentifier).
-The name of the function, excepting any [overloads](#FunctionOverloads), MUST be unique within its schema.
+If two or more functions within one [schema](#Schema) have the same name, they are called [overloads](#FunctionOverloads) of the same function.
+The name of a function
+MUST NOT be used by any other direct children of its schema.
+(A function with a unique name can also be viewed as a function with a single overload.)

 Functions MAY be [composable](#ComposableFunction).